-The trade-weighted average tariff rate is 5.8 percent, and layers of nontariff measures are in force.
-The government generally does not screen or discriminate against foreign investment.
+The trade-weighted average tariff rate is 5.7 percent, and layers of nontariff measures are in force.
+The government does not generally screen or discriminate against foreign investment.
 The financial sector provides a wide range of services.
 Efforts to strengthen laws against money laundering continue.